 Steel vs Aluminum

 The ﬁrst difference you’ll ﬁnd between the two types of frames is weight.
 In general, steel banquet chairs are heavier than aluminum.
-For example, on our most popular chair, the Classic Series, weighs 15.5 lbs and the equivalent aluminum chair, the Elite Series, is 12 lbs.
+For example, on our most popular chair, the Classic Banquet Chair, weighs 15.5 lbs and the equivalent aluminum chair, the Elite Banquet Chair, is 12 lbs.
 This can be very important for the personnel moving chairs.

 The second notable difference is cost.
 Steel chairs typically cost between 5% and 10% less than aluminum chairs.